isc-projects/stork/doc/install.rst

 Stork build system can install all remaining dependencies automatically.

-The binary packages can be build using:
+The binary packages can be built using:

 .. code:: console